yan-2/YASC/readme.md

 ## Resource
 + Server/: contains server file, used for serving whole website.
 + supercollider/: contains SC file, used for sound generation.
++ html/src:
+  + main.js is the main start for the whole application, including the route definition and pages importation.
+  + pages/ contains the views of whole websites.
+    + home.vue is the homepage of the website(navigation)
+    + dino.vue is the Dino game page.
+    + hotkeys.vue is the hotkey registration page.
+    + stft.vue is the performance page.
-+ html/src: contains static files.
+  + assets/ contains all static images.
+  + components/ contains reset.css, global.css and joy-con library

 ## ToDo
 + Implement features that allow users to record, save, and replay their performances.